aerogear/offix/packages/sync/README.md

 }
 ```

+## Listening for Events

+It is possible to provide `offlineQueueListener` in config to be notified about offline related events:

+- `onOperationEnqueued` - Called when new operation is being added to offline queue
+- `onOperationSuccess` - Called when back online and operation succeeds
+- `onOperationFailure` - Called when back online and operation fails with GraphQL error
+- `queueCleared` - Called when offline operation queue is cleared

 ## Conflicts

 When obtaining copy of the server side data, client data can get out of the sync.